bucs110a0spring22/final-project-mla/README.md

 ## Project Description *(Software Lead)*

-This program takes a search term (in English) and searches that term on different browsers and in different languages and returns the most popular search results.
+This program takes a search term (in English) and searches that term on different browsers and returns the most popular search results.
 ***

 ## User Interface Design *(Front End Specialist)*